caltechlibrary/dataset/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 The Dataset Project is an exploration of the use and usefulness of JSON documents in the setting of libraries, archives and museums.
 It may have application further afield as metadata management benefits a wide range of application domains.

-With dataset JSON documents stored on the local file system using a SQL engine with JSON column support.
-These days that most popular SQL implementations. v3 dataset uses a extremely simple table structure for both the current object state and object history as well as integration with the SQL's growing support for working with JSON objects generally.
+Dataset v3 stores JSON documents using a SQL engine with JSON column support.
+These days that most popular SQL implementations support JSON columns (e.g. SQlite3, PostgreSQL, MySQL).
+V3 uses a extremely simple table structure for both the current object state and object history as well as integration with the SQL's growing support for working with JSON objects generally.

-Two tools are provided by the project -- a command line interface (dataset) and a JSON Web Service (datasetd).
+Two tools are provided by the Dataset Project v3

+`dataset`
+: is a command line interface for managing JSON documents.

+`datasetd`
+: JSON Web Service.
+This service supports file attachments.

 dataset, a command line tool
 ----------------------------